TRENT UNIVERSITY ALUMNI ASSOCIATION AWARDS

 In addition to introducing Canada’s first Ministry of Mental Health and Addictions, he worked diligently to find constructive solutions to Canada’s ongoing health funding issues.
 His government was also the first in North America to pass legislation to implement the United Nations Declaration on the Rights of Indigenous Peoples, which Canada's Truth and Reconciliation Commission describes as the "framework for reconciliation."

-Often referring to himself as ‘Just John from Langford,’ Ambassador Horgan’s leadership style has been described as down-to-earth, charismatic, and inspirational.
+Often referring to himself as ‘Just John from Langford,’ Ambassador Horgan’s leadership style was described as down-to-earth, charismatic, and inspirational.

-Beyond his outstanding political and public service accomplishments, Ambassador Horgan is also a three-time cancer survivor, who has met these challenges with great courage, dignity, and resilience.
+Beyond his outstanding political and public service accomplishments, Ambassador Horgan also battled his health challenges with great courage, dignity, and resilience.

 Dr. Henry Lickers ’68 (Champlain College)